 Now drive the mounting pins into the holes in the chop and leg until they just come into the mortise.
-Place one half of the assembled Crisscross into the leg mortise and tap the pin until it passes through the hole in the arm, and into the opposite hole in the leg.
+Place one half of the assembled Crisscross into the leg mortise and slip the arm onto the end of the pin.
+Tap the pin until it passes into the opposite hole in the leg.
 Now get the chop and repeat the same process for the other half of the Crisscross.
 Make sure the Crisscross isn't rubbing on the sides of the mortise.
 If it is, shift it left or right.
 Once its in position, it will find its own center and generally stay there.
 The chop should now "float" in and out quite easily as the Crisscross supports the weight of the chop.
-Cut to the width of your chop and leg, polish the ends of the mounting pins for a finished look.